openzfs/zfs/.github/CONTRIBUTING.md

 ### Commit Message Formats
 #### New Changes
-Commit messages for new changes must meet the following guidelines:
+Commit messages for new changes must meet the [Conventional Commits](https://www.conventionalcommits.org/) guidelines:
-* In 72 characters or less, provide a summary of the change as the first line in the commit message.
+* In 72 characters or less, excluding the `type:` prefix, provide a summary of the change as the first line in the commit message.
+* Every header should contain a `type:` prefix.
+See the [Commit Types](#commit-types) section for more information
 * A body which provides a description of the change.
 If necessary, please summarize important information such as why the proposed approach was chosen or a brief description of the bug you are resolving.